-Bilirubin is made in the body when old red blood cells are broken down.
+Bilirubin is made in the body when the hemoglobin protein in old red blood cells is broken down.
 The breakdown of old cells is a normal, healthy process.
 After circulating in your blood, bilirubin then travels to your liver.
-In the liver, bilirubin is excreted into the bile duct and stored in your gall bladder.
-Eventually, the bilirubin is released the small intestine as bile to help digest fats and ultimately excreted with your stool.
+In the liver, bilirubin is conjugated, mixed into bile, and then excreted into the bile ducts and stored in your gallbladder.
+Eventually, the bile is released into the small intestine to help digest fats.
+It’s ultimately excreted within your stool.

-Bilirubin attached to sugar is called “direct” or “conjugated” bilirubin, and bilirubin without sugar is called “indirect” or “unconjugated” bilirubin.
-All the bilirubin in your blood together is called “total” bilirubin.
+Bilirubin attached by the liver to the glucose-derived acid, glucuronic acid, is called direct, or conjugated, bilirubin.
+Bilirubin not attached to glucuronic acid is called indirect, or unconjugated, bilirubin.
+All the bilirubin in your blood together is called total bilirubin.

-If bilirubin is not being attached to sugars (conjugated) in the liver and/or is not being adequately removed from the blood, it can mean that there is damage to your liver.
-Testing for bilirubin in the blood is therefore a good test of damage to your liver.
+If bilirubin is not being attached to the glucose-derived acid (conjugated) in the liver or is not being adequately removed from the blood, it can mean that there is damage to your liver.
+Testing for bilirubin in the blood is therefore a good way of testing for liver damage.

-Other reasons for high bilirubin levels could be that more blood cells are being destroyed than normal.
+Another reason for high bilirubin levels could be that more red blood cells are being destroyed than normal.
 This is called hemolysis.

 Sometimes bilirubin is measured as part of a "panel" of tests.
-Often, the liver is evaluated with a group of tests that include bilirubin, alanine transaminase (ALT), asparate transaminase (AST), alkaline phosphatase (ALP), albumin, total protein, and others.
+Often, the liver is evaluated with a group of tests that also include:

 A small amount of your blood is needed to perform this test.
-The blood sample is obtained through venipuncture, where a needle is inserted into a vein through the skin in your arm or hand, and a small amount of blood comes out through the needle into tubing and is stored in a test tube.
+The blood sample is obtained through venipuncture, where a needle is inserted into a vein through the skin in your arm or hand, and a small amount of blood is collected in a test tube.

-For this test, you will need to fast (not eat or drink anything other than water) for four hours before you have the test performed.
-Drink a normal amount of water before going to the laboratory or collection site.
+For this test, you will need to not eat or drink anything other than water for four hours before you have the test performed.
+You can drink your usual amount of water before going to the laboratory or collection site.

-You may have to stop taking certain medications before the test is performed, but only if your doctor tells you to do this.
+You may have to stop taking certain medications before the test is performed, but only if your doctor tells you to do so.
 Examples of drugs that can affect bilirubin levels include antibiotics like penicillin G, sedatives like phenobarbital, diuretics like furosemide, and asthma medications like theophylline.
-However, there are many drugs that can influence bilirubin levels.
+However, this is not a complete list.
+There are many drugs that can influence bilirubin levels.
 Talk to your doctor before your test to see if you should stop or continue taking medication.

-When the blood is collected, you may feel some moderate pain or a mild pinching sensation, though this is usually very short in duration and very slight.
-After the needle is taken out, you may feel a throbbing sensation, and you will be instructed to apply pressure to the site where the needle entered your skin.
-A bandage will be applied that needs to remain in place typically for 10 to 20 minutes, and you should avoid using that arm for heavy lifting for the rest of the day.
+When the blood is collected, you may briefly feel moderate pain or a mild pinching sensation.
+After the needle is taken out, you may feel a throbbing sensation.
+You will be instructed to apply pressure to the site where the needle entered your skin.
+A bandage will be applied that needs to remain in place typically for 10–20 minutes, and you should avoid using that arm for heavy lifting for the rest of the day.